elchericito/redfast-docs/reference/Create Tenant/get_v1-session-redirect.md

 ---
-title: Redirects user to Pulse (Redfast Frontend)
+title: Redirect user to Pulse
 excerpt: >
   Redirects a user to pulse.redfast.com, optionally to a specified path, and attaches the session token.
 If no valid session, the user will be sent to the